 Use of Lentils in the North and South

-There are different varieties of dals used in different parts of India.
-South India uses Channa dal (split chick pea lentils), Urad Dal (split black lentils) and Mung Dal (split green lentils).
-In the North, Whole Urad (whole black lentils), Rajmah (red kidney beans) and Channa (whole chick peas) are frequently used.
-Toor (Toovar or Arhar Dal) (red lentils) are the most commonly used dal throughout India and forms part of the first solid diet for babies.
+There are different varieties of lentils used in different parts of India.
+South India uses Channa Dal (split chick pea lentils), Urad Dal (split black lentils) and Mung Dal (split green lentils).
+In the North, Whole Urad (whole black lentils), Rajmah (red kidney beans) and Channa (whole, small chick peas) are frequently used.
+Toor (Toovar or Arhar), often referred to as red lentils, is the most commonly used lentil throughout India and forms part of the first solid diet for babies.

 In general, when cooking lentils, add a pinch of turmeric which gives the lentils an excellent colour and also acts as an excellent antioxidant.
 Add a small amount of ghee or vegetable oil (0.5 tspn for 1.5 cups lentils) which gives the lentils a shine or glaze.
-As a rich source of proteins, a diet high in lentils is also commonly known to cause flatulence, which is countered by the addition of spices which act as anti-flatulents.
+As a rich source of proteins, a diet high in lentils is can cause flatulence, which is countered by the addition of spices which act as anti-flatulents.
 The turmeric also helps with this.